xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 import { WscriptAvoider } from 'wscript-avoider.js'
 ```

-So, to stay close to this syntax, my personal preference for Node.js modules is to preserve the original `module.exports` object, and add members to it, preferably classes, even if they have only static members.
+So, to stay close to this syntax, the recommendation is to preserve the original `module.exports` object, and add properties to it, preferably classes, even if they have only static members.

 To import them, the syntax uses the explicit classs name: